Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 }};
 ```

-this works since non capturing lambdas are implicitly convertible to a function
+This works since non capturing lambdas are implicitly convertible to
-pointer.
-But what happens if we want to use a capturing lambda in a job?
+a function pointer.
+But what happens if we want to use a capturing lambda
+in a job?

 ``` cpp
 std::string message = "hello!";